patreeceeo/nettwerking.com/README.md

 No Node.js or npm setup is required for the current frontend scaffold.

+Note: There's a lockfile that needs to be updated after adding dependencies.
+See Makefile.

 ## Commands

 Use `make help` to list the available targets.